bigbeartechworld/big-bear-runtipi/templates/README.md

 If you want to see new apps on Tipi you can either:

-- [Create a discussion](https://github.com/runtipi/runtipi-appstore/discussions) on this repository and members of the community will add it
+- [Create a discussion](https://community.bigbeartechworld.com) on the BigBearCommunity and members of the community will add it
-- [Join the Discord](https://discord.gg/Bu9qEPnHsc) members of the community will add it.
-- Fork this repo and create the necessary files for a Tipi app.
-Follow this [guide](https://www.runtipi.io/docs/contributing/adding-a-new-app)`